Coco Rocha: Activism and charitable work

-Rocha is one of the few models who has spoken out against the prevalence of eating disorders in the modeling industry.
+Rocha is one of the few models who have spoken out against the prevalence of eating disorders in the modeling industry.
 In an open letter to The New York Times on her blog, she wrote, "How can any person justify an aesthetic that reduces a woman or child to an emaciated skeleton?
 Is it art?
 Surely fashion's aesthetic should enhance and beautify the human form, not destroy it."
 In an e-mail to the Associated Press, she wrote: "I'll never forget the piece of advice I got from people in the industry when they saw my new body ...
 They said, 'You need to lose more weight.
 The look this year is anorexia.
 We don't want you to be anorexic but that's what we want you to look like.'

 In June 2011, Coco announced a partnership with Canadian-fashion-retailer Jacob for a "Photoshop-free" campaign.
 In her blog, she wrote she hoped the shoot could "balance the scales a little by pulling so far back from what has been the current trend of total digital model manipulation."

 On October 11, 2011, Rocha appeared on Anderson Cooper's daytime television show, Anderson, where she said models are scouted too young and put under pressure to stay thin and behave unnaturally, while they are "still minors".

 On November 1, 2011, she launched Coco Rocha for Senhoa, a collection produced together with Senhoa, an organization helping Cambodian survivors of human trafficking.
 The capsule collection contained seven unique pieces designed by her and handcrafted by human trafficking survivors.
 All proceeds went directly to the Senhoa program.
 To help raise awareness for the cause, Rocha brought in additional models Chanel Iman, Caroline Trentini, and Behati Prinsloo.
 In the first of two campaigns, Iman, Trentini and Rocha were photographed by Nigel Barker.
 Rocha also worked with The Model Alliance, to improve underage protection laws for models in New York State, noting that models did not have the same protections as other underage people in the entertainment industry.
 New labor protections were enacted in the state to help prevent future abuses.